The 17 Sentences That Show You’re a Good Listener

 Unsplash

-This indicates an open-minded approach to listening and a desire to learn from the their viewpoint.
+This indicates an open-minded approach to listening and a desire to learn from their viewpoint.
 It shows respect for their opinions and a willingness to engage in meaningful dialogue.
-It can foster a collaborative atmosphere where both parties feel heard and valued.
+It can create a collaborative atmosphere where both parties feel heard and valued.

 17. “I appreciate you sharing this with me.”